 A quick list of the differences between the Fem and its predecessor, the Sudio Tolv.
 In case you are curious about improvements and changes.

 - The Fem can provide up to 20 hours of listening, depending on your overall volume settings.
 The Tolv, previously, offers 5 x 7 = 35 hours playtime at full charge.
 Quite a bit of a difference here.
 Do note, though, that the Fem uses USB type C quick charging.
-In other words, though the Sudio Fem holds lesser juice, it needs lesser time to juice up.
+This means though the Fem holds lesser juice, it needs lesser time to power up.

 - The Fem has a larger charging case, one that’s closer in shape to that of the Sudio Nivå.
 Both charging cases of the Fem and the Tolv use a soft touch finishing, though.

 - The Fem earbuds are larger and heavier than those of the Tolv, although only marginally.
 Despite this, I personally feel they fit better.